talkohavy/guides/docs/programming/web/http/cache-control-headers.md

 #### `no-transform`

-Prevents intermediaries from modifying the response content.
+Prevents intermediaries from modifying (for example, compressing) the response content.

 ```http
 Cache-Control: no-transform  # Don't compress, convert, or modify